-Communication tools will be developed regularly during the project and will be adapted as needed to target particular audiences (e.g. sending the correct messages to the correct people).
-Initial activities will be aimed at raising awareness of the project and promoting its objectives and the tools applied will evolve with the project to most effectively share MEESO's achievements and findings as these are realised.
-MEESO will make use of social media to tap into existing contact networks, create new groups and encourage followers in order to capitalise on these current and active communication channels to keep stakeholders up-to-date.
-It will also target industry-related magazines (e.g. Eurofish, EU Commission Maritime Affairs and Fisheries) and these and other web sites that are key communication channels for many of MEESO's stakeholders (both EU wide and at the regional level).
+Communication tools are developed regularly during the project and adapted as needed to target particular audiences (e.g. sending the correct messages to the correct people).
+Initial activities are aimed at raising awareness of the project and promoting its objectives and the tools applied evolve with the project to most effectively share MEESO's achievements and findings as these are realised.
+MEESO makes use of social media to tap into existing contact networks, create new groups and encourage followers in order to capitalise on these current and active communication channels to keep stakeholders up-to-date.
+It also target industry-related magazines (e.g. Eurofish, EU Commission Maritime Affairs and Fisheries) and these and other web sites that are key communication channels for many of MEESO's stakeholders (both EU wide and at the regional level).